 groups; may advise parents on problems of child custody; arranges for foster home placement of children; may provide court

+reports and testimony in child abuse or neglect cases; prepares correspondence, case records and written reports as required.
 In Adult Protective Services carries a caseload of adult clients to identify mental, physical and economic abilities and limitations

 which affect capacity for independent and/or family living; conducts in-depth client assessments including psychological, social,